barryclark/jekyll-now/biofactory/class/8/peristaltic-pump-building-guide.md

 ## Assembly

 ### Axis mount
 The perstaltic pump has a stepper motor with axis mount made from laser cut wood, as shown below.
 This needs a few 20mm M3 bolts, and the bearings.
 We used a total of 3 spacers in the end (even though only 2 are in the picture below), to make some space for extra washers between the bearings and the wood (TODO make a picture with washers shown).
-YMMV
 ![Axis mount](https://raw.githubusercontent.com/BioHackAcademy/BHA_PeristalticPump/master/photos/axismount.JPG)
 ![Axis mount assembled](https://raw.githubusercontent.com/BioHackAcademy/BHA_PeristalticPump/master/photos/axismount-assembled.JPG)